Smartersoft/identity-client-assertion/docs/Smartersoft.Identity.Client.Assertion.Proxy.md

 Setting the `MSI_ENDPOINT` environment variable tricks the `ManagedIdentityCredential` into thinking it's running as it would in the CloudShell.
 Specifically, it will trick the [ManagedIdentitySource](https://github.com/Azure/azure-sdk-for-net/blob/13bc415e43a92354af7019063718d54f10488c7e/sdk/identity/Azure.Identity/src/ManagedIdentityClient.cs#L80-L90), to pick the [CloudShellManagedIdentitySource](https://github.com/Azure/azure-sdk-for-net/blob/13bc415e43a92354af7019063718d54f10488c7e/sdk/identity/Azure.Identity/src/CloudShellManagedIdentitySource.cs), which happens to only need a `MSI_ENDPOINT` to work.

+More details on how you would use this in docker, check out [this blog post](https://svrooij.io/2023/08/03/emulate-managed-identities/).

 ### MSI - Forward